raspberrypilearning/lego-data-dash/en/step_8.md

 Save your work by pressing `Ctrl + s` and click Run.
 You should see your dash begin displaying your data!

 --- /task ---

+In the next step, we will use the LEGO clock to choose data by time!

+--- save ---